Investing in Rural Community Futures Program

 Proudly supported by

 The multi-year program began in 2018 when the Vincent Fairfax Family Foundation (VFFF) partnered with FRRR to work alongside local not-for-profit (NFP) organisations in three communities – Leeton, Junee, and Nambucca Valley.
-Now in its second year, the IRCF VFFF program has helped these communities identify where support is needed and to provide regular opportunities for community discussion and planning for the future.
+The IRCF VFFF program has helped these communities identify where support is needed and to provide regular opportunities for community discussion and planning for the future.

 Through the Investing in Rural Community Futures (IRCF) program, FRRR is currently supporting a range of initiatives in these towns including organisational governance, communications and marketing, technology upgrades and fundraising strategies.
 By supporting such initiatives, FRRR and VFFF seek to invest in the long-term viability of the local NFP sector.

-Now, with the support of The Snow Foundation, FRRR is rolling out the program to the Shoalhaven region, with a focus on boosting the confidence, ability and skills of NFPs in Ulladulla, Batemans Bay and Nowra.
+Now, with the support of The Snow Foundation and Bendigo Bank, FRRR is rolling out the program to the NSW South Coast region, with a focus on boosting the confidence, ability and skills of NFPs in Ulladulla, Batemans Bay, Nowra and Bay & Basin.

 Highlighting the value of local NFPs